Ocead/HAR/README.md

 A GUI for HAR simulations.
 Written for gtkmm

 * **[HARduino](lib/harduino)** <br/>
-Adds support to run Arduino C programs on HAR simulations
+Adds support to run Arduino C programs on HAR simulations (uses HARgui)

 ### Building